SirajChokshi/TerrainGeneration/README.md

       <li><a href="#bugs">Bugs/Compatibility</a></li>
     </ol>
     <h2 id="about">About</h2>
-    <p>This terrain generator uses Perlin noise and was built with WebAssembly, C, and JavaScript.
+    <p>This terrain generator uses Perlin noise and was built with WebAssembly,
+    C, and JavaScript.
 My motivation to build this stems from my interest in producing complex behavior from simple systems.
-While generation is not exactly simple, it is, to the perceiver, a noisy map giving even a little bit of context (e.g. letting the values represent depth or height) allows for an entirely new perspective.
+While noise generation is not entirely simple, to the perceiver, giving a noisy map even a little bit of context (e.g. letting the values represent depth or height) forms an entirely new perspective.
 Assigning meaning to numerical values can elevate a noise function to a model resembling the natural world.</p>
     <h2 id="usage">Usage</h2>
 <h3>Movement</h3>
     <p>